 - Use of a car required; legally registered and insured for daily use.

-- Use of a computer, telephone and printer/copier daily.
+- Use of a computer/monitor, telephone and copier daily.

 - Team environment with frequent group meeting participation.

-- Physical requirements: combination of sitting, standing, walking and driving on a frequent basis.
-Lifting modest weights (up to 30 pounds) may be required occasionally.
+- Physical requirements: Lifting/Carrying - heavy work may include routine lifting of a maximum weight of 50 lbs. - combination of sitting, standing, walking and driving on a frequent basis.

 Oklahoma Contemporary strives to demonstrate leadership by modeling excellence and best practices for inclusion, diversity, equity and accessibility.
 We believe in the power of human creativity and value the opportunities for connection and learning that exist when cultures and communities come together in collaboration and understanding.